Hear the story first-hand from the Thomas Concrete team

 The concrete industry is still a traditional sector.
 However, Thomas Concrete Group is not afraid of doing things differently—despite being around since the 1950s.

 At the end of 2019, it became clear to Thomas Concrete Group that being a pioneer in digitalization was a good idea.
-Integrating industrial IoT practices would benefit both their customers and the organization.
-The new digital services would improve the customer experience; at the same time, the data now collected and analyzed would give Thomas Concrete Group further insights on their business operations, allowing them to improve the efficacy of crucial aspects of their supply chain.
+To offer new digital services would improve the customer experience; at the same time, the data now collected and analyzed would give Thomas Concrete Group further insights on their business operations, allowing them to improve the efficacy of crucial aspects of their supply chain.

 With 5.5 million m3 of ready-mixed concrete delivered per year, 2,100 employees, and operations in both the USA and Europe, the scope of Thomas Concrete Group is wide...
-A digital future opens up a lot of opportunities.
+And a digital future opens up a lot of opportunities.

 Moving forward along the road of digitalization, Thomas Concrete Group started developing a second IoT project.
 As a result, Thomas Concrete will soon give their customers the option of monitoring the curing of their concrete remotely.
 Sensors measuring the concrete's temperature on-site allow determining its strength at any time, with the results being displayed to customers in real-time.